Ragh7av/Tamagotchi/README.md

 * 3D Prints: For printing the outer case.
 * Firmware: For the Arduino source code.

 Now collect all the hardware components.
 You will need an ESP32-C3 Supermini, a 0.96-inch I2C OLED display, three 6mm tactile switches, a buzzer and a battery cell.
-Make sure you have all these components before proceeding.

 ## 2. Hardware Assembly

 To assemble the hardware follow these steps: